 Highway 61 between Little Marais and Schroeder, MN

 This stop is easy to miss!
-Access the falls via the Superior Hiking Trail from the Caribou River rest stop on Highway 61 (near mile marker 70).
+Access the falls via the Superior Hiking Trail.
+Park at the Caribou River rest stop on Highway 61 (near mile marker 70).

 Cross River Falls